Karahunj (Zorats Karer)

 - If there are 84 stones with circular holes, there are 168 directions to look through these holes.
 Most of these directions point to somewhere in the sky.
 Is it that surprising that in some cases holes point to midsummer sunrise?

 - Why just one hole (and not several visors as in the case of Gavi Gangadhareshwara) is used for orientation?
-Holes are 5 cm in diameter and stones are maximum 20 cm thick – thus the holes do not point precisely to one point in the sky, one can move behind the hole and see different parts of the sky.
-Observations become precise only if one is located rather far behind the stone – but then… may be holes were made for some other, practical reasons and we are just trying to see what we want to see?
+Holes are 5 cm in diameter and stones are a maximum of 20 cm thick – thus the holes do not point precisely to one point in the sky, one can move behind the hole and see different parts of the sky.
+Observations become precise only if one is located rather far behind the stone – but then… maybe holes were made for some other, practical reasons and we are just trying to see what we want to see?

 - Why such landmarks are repeatedly compared to Stonehenge in England?
-Prehistoric stone circles are found in many places around the world – e.g. in Brazil, Australia, Egypt and elsewhere, sometimes these landmarks are older than Stonehenge.
+Prehistoric stone circles are found in many places around the world – e.g. in Brazil, Australia, Egypt, and elsewhere, sometimes these landmarks are older than Stonehenge.

 - Why there is that much attention on one part of this landmark?
 The monument is much larger, there are some other stone enclosures as well (see yourselves in Google Earth)?